daattali/beautiful-jekyll/_posts/2020-09-09-how-my-current-planner-setup-has-brought-more-planning-peace-to-my-days.md

 - simple planning
 - traveller's ntoebook setup
 - bullet journal method
+description: A simple planning setup to help create more peaceful days.

 ---
 I’ve tried lots of different planning systems and setups, but right now this is my “planning peace” – a term planning folk often use when they’ve found peace with the best system setup for them.
 I do tweak things over time and try different things, but this is what’s working for me right now.
 Today on the blog, I’m sharing with you how my current planner setup has brought more planning peace to my days.